-Everything besides streaming is done in command/response mode, meaning that all communication is initiated by a command from the host which is followed by a response from the U3.
+Everything besides streaming is done in command/response mode, meaning that all communication is initiated by a command from the host which is followed by a response from the U6.

-For everything besides pin configuration, the low-level Feedback function is the primary function used, as it writes and reads virtually all I/O on the U3.
+For everything besides pin configuration, the low-level Feedback function is the primary function used, as it writes and reads virtually all I/O on the U6.
 The Windows UD driver uses the Feedback function under-the-hood to handle most requests besides configuration and streaming.

 The following tables show typical measured execution times for command/response mode.
-The time varies primarily with the number of analog inputs requested, and is not noticeably affected by the number of digital I/O, DAC, timer, and counter operations.
+The time varies primarily with the number of analog inputs requested, and is not noticeably affected by the number of digital I/O, DAC, timer, and counter operations, except when the packet size is big enough that multiple low-level commands must be used.

 These times were measured using the example program "allio.c" (VC6_LJUD).
-The program executes a loop 1000 times and divides the total time by 1000, and thus include everything (Windows latency, UD driver overhead, communication time, U3 processing time, etc.).
+The program executes a loop 1000 times and divides the total time by 1000, and thus includes everything (Windows latency, UD driver overhead, communication time, U6 processing time, etc.).